Call or Text Us 24/7

-This point is essential, and well known to much of the public, but it is amazing how rarely it is exercised.
+This point is essential and well-known to much of the public, but it is amazing how rarely it is exercised.
 When approached and asked questions by the police, many people opt to try and explain themselves.
 There is nothing you can gain by giving the police information, as any statements you make can be used against you in criminal proceedings.

 If you even suspect that you are the subject of a police investigation, you should contact an attorney right away.
 Those first initial steps you take before and after being charged are critical and can make a huge impact on your case, for better or worse.